Tetanus

 Which pathogens cause tetanus?

-The tetanus pathogen is the bacterium Colstridium tetani.
-These bacteria are found practically everywhere, especially in soil and in horse manure.
-Tetanus pathogens can form a particularly resistant form: the spores.
+Tetanus bacteria can form spores, a particularly resistant form.
 Bacterial spores are resistant to environmental influences such as heat or disinfectant.
-This means that pathogens can survive in the ground for years.
+This enables them to survive in the ground for years.

-These toxins migrate along the nerves to the spinal cord, where usually inhibitory nerves reduce muscle excitation.
-But the toxins switch off this inhibition so that the muscles are over-activated, resulting in the muscles tensing up even at the slightest stimulus.
+But the toxins switch off this inhibition so that the muscles are over-activated, resulting in the muscles tensing up at even the slightest stimulus and the typical tetanus symptoms arising.

 How common is tetanus?